-Titled "The Texan", the Season 4 Episode 8 of the series, presents a memorable exchange between Ray and his son Conor.
+Titled "The Texan," the Season 4 Episode 8 of the series, presents a memorable exchange between Ray and his son Conor.
 As Conor enters adulthood, he wants to be a lot like his father.
 The dubious nature of the family patriarch makes this complicated.
-Conor sees his father as "a gangsta'".
-Although told by his father's associate Ray is not "a gangsta", the audience knows full well Ray Donovan is a murderer, extortionist, and organized crime associate.
-He really is a gangsta'.
+Conor sees his father as "a gangsta'."
+Although told by his father's associate Ray is not "a gangsta," the audience knows full well Ray Donovan is a murderer, extortionist, and organized crime associate.
+He is a gangsta'.

 Does the lesson work?
 Only by the finale of the series can that question be answered.

-At the end of "The Texan", Ray realizes he may have gone a bit too far so he leaves his son to ponder on a few words:
+At the end of "The Texan," Ray realizes he may have gone a bit too far, so he leaves his son to ponder a few words:

 The Abnormal Folk of Ray Donovan

-At the beginning of "The Texan", Ray has a conversation with a fellow fixer who is now on his deathbed.
+At the beginning of "The Texan," Ray converses with a fellow fixer who is now on his deathbed.
 The soon-to-be departed fixer has some stinging, but true, words for Ray.

 He mentioned people like him are "Too violent to be around normal folk...you understand."

-What likely angers Ray Donovan deep down inside is many of those who consider him abnormal ignore their own ridiculous existences.
+What likely angers Ray Donovan deep down inside is many of those who consider him abnormal ignore their ridiculous existences.
 At least Ray Donovan is a noble savage.
-Everyone from the bottom feeders to the elitists in Hollywood are anything but noble.
+Everyone from the bottom feeders to the elitists in Hollywood is anything but noble.

 Ray Donovan left Boston because he wanted to get away from the street level thug crime he and his father were involved with.
 Heading out west was intended to create a new life for the family, but Ray Donovan only knew one way to make a living - criminal behavior.

-The type of crime he becomes involved with is fixing up the messes of the rich and powerful in Hollywood.
+The type of crime he becomes involved with is fixing up the rich and powerful messes in Hollywood.
 Ray is paid a lot of money for his services, but he never ceases to be the proverbial fish out of water in California.
 He and his wife never stop give up their east coast swagger in the world of California cool.

-Under the surface, however, it is obvious Ray has a dislike and contempt for those persons whom he fixes things up for.
+Under the surface, however, it is obvious Ray has a dislike and contempt for those persons whom he fixes things.
 In Ray's old neighborhood, people turned to crime because doing so was a way to get ahead.
 In Hollywood, many of those who get into trouble already are ahead.
-They simply screw up their lives due to drugs, libido, greed, or other vices.
-In many cases, they end up in trouble for no reason other than they fall victim to their own stupidity.
+They screw up their lives due to drugs, libido, greed, or other vices.
+In many cases, they end up in trouble for no reason other than fall victim to their stupidity.

-Throughout the series, Ray Donovan maintains a "What am I doing with these weirdos?" vibe as he interacts with some truly repugnant "positive" members of society.
-Ray knows what they are like behind the curtain and the visage is often an ugly one.
+Throughout the series, Ray Donovan maintains a "What am I doing with these weirdos?" vibe as he interacts with some genuinely repugnant "positive" members of society.
+Ray knows what they are like behind the curtain, and the visage is often an ugly one.